 Desperate, she approached Jesus in a large crowd, hoping to be healed by touching the fringe of his garment and then slipping away unnoticed.
-Jesus, however, knew at once that power had gone out from him, just as the women knew at once that she had been healed.
+Jesus, however, knew at once that power had gone out from him, just as the woman knew at once that she had been healed.
 His question, “Who touched me?” was not because he didn’t know, but in order to draw her out to publicly acknowledge what had happened to her.

 Contrary to everyone’s expectation – apparently even the trembling woman’s – Jesus didn’t rebuke her for touching him as a ritually unclean female.
 Instead he welcomed and affirmed her faith and called her “daughter,” healing her chronic condition and restoring her to public life in her community.